Guest post by Kelli from Freebie Finding Mom

 So, in summary, homemade beauty products can save you money and allow you to get just the product (color, scent, etc.) you want.

 Most homemade beauty products are fairly easy to make and just about any product you can buy at the store can be made at home.
-Just take a look at this list of homemade beauty recipes.
-If you don’t see a product you’d like to try your hand at just do a quick Pinterest or Google search… you’re sure to be inspired!
+Try your hand at making beauty recipes and just do a quick Pinterest or Google search… you’re sure to be inspired!

 Use these tips to save money and look great doing it!